30 Picturesque Places to Visit in Nepal

 At the heart of Barun Valley stands the majestic Mt.
 Makalu, the fifth-highest peak in the world, soaring at a height of 8,463 meters.
 The mountain’s towering presence adds to the attraction of the valley, attracting mountaineers and adventure enthusiasts around the globe.
 Trekking through challenging passes like Sherpani Col, West Col, and Amphu Laptsa offers thrilling and rewarding experiences for adventure seekers.
 Likewise, Makalu Base Camp Trek is an iconic destination of the region.

 The valley is known for its diverse and rich biodiversity.
 Barun Valley falls within Makalu-Barun National Park, a designated conservation area that covers a wide range of diverse ecosystems.
 Moreover, the valley offers a glimpse of local culture and traditional ways of life.
-It is inhabited by Sherpa and Rai ethnic groups, well-known for their warm hospitality and rich cultural heritage.
+Sherpa and Rai ethnic groups, who are well-known for their warm hospitality and extensive cultural heritage, live there.

 Badimalika, situated in the Bajura District of far-western Nepal, is an admirable destination known for its religious significance and tranquil environment.
 At the heart of Badimalika lies the renowned Badimalika temple, a sacred pilgrimage site dedicated to Goddess Bhagwati.
 The temple holds great spiritual value, attracting numerous devotees who seek blessing and fulfillment of their wishes.